 If you’re considering purchasing a Priority Pass prestige membership anyway, it’s only ~$100 more per year for a Citi Prestige card.
 (A Priority Pass prestige membership costs USD429 annually, or around ~AU$635 at the current exchange rate.)
 You’ll also get an included guest allowance with the Citi Prestige card that doesn’t normally come with paid Priority Pass membership.

 The Citi Prestige card also offers various other travel benefits including international travel insurance, hotel discounts and a complimentary airport transfer.

 Would you like to learn more about credit cards?

-Frequent Flyer Solutions has an entire training course on Credit Cards.
+Frequent Flyer Solutions has an entire training course on Credit Cards!
 This course will teach you about maximising credit card points and help you to choose the credit card that’s right for you.
 View course →

-There’s also a unit on Credit Card Lounge Access in Course 8 which may be of interest to you.
-This course contains a full list of the Australian credit cards that come with lounge access benefits, including all cards giving single-use lounge passes.
+There’s also a unit on Credit Card Lounge Access in Course 8 of the Frequent Flyer Solutions training which may be of interest to you.
+Unit 8.2.3 in this course (called “Credit Card Lounge Access”) contains a full list of all personal credit cards in Australia that come with lounge access benefits, including all of the cards giving single-use lounge passes.

 Disclaimer: This article is not intended as financial advice.
 Consider your personal circumstances before applying for any type of credit.